tsteur/sublimetext-tita/README.md

  * Auto-Completion

 ### Installation

-Download and extract to Sublime Text 2 Packages folder:
+The easiest way to install this package is with [Package Control](http://wbond.net/sublime_packages/package_control).
+A more complex method is to download and extract the ZIP package to Sublime Text 2 Packages folder:
- * Mac OS X: `~/Library/Application\ Support/Sublime\ Text\ 2/Packages/`
+`~/Library/Application\ Support/Sublime\ Text\ 2/Packages/`

 You need Titanium CLI + Alloy:
  * https://github.com/appcelerator/titanium